-What makes Madrid such an appealing city, and what makes it such a wonderful place to visit?
+What makes Madrid such an appealing city?
 If you ask fellow tourists, the number one thing will probably be the good food and weather.
 Many visitors of Madrid spend much of their time visiting the “must-sees” like the beautiful palaces, churches and the great museums that this city has to offer.

 Nothing wrong with that of course, but you will spend much of your time queuing with fellow tourists.
 How to avoid that?
 Just follow the locals!
 Here are 12 of our picks for some of the unique gems in Madrid, in the words of our very own team of Spotters.